geocomplexity/sandbox/Code.md

 df_all = pd.concat(frames)
 ```

-## 8. Calculate sum_shares for each URL to calculate the weighted political affinity
+## 8. Calculate sum_shares for each URL to obtain the weighted political affinity
 ```
 df_shares = df_all.groupby('url_rid')['shares']
 df_all['sum_shares']=df_shares.transform('sum')